|Up Previous Next|

 Volts: The voltage of the light fixture.

-Mounting: How the light fixtures is mounted.
-Default mounting types are available in the pulldown list.
+Mounting: How the light fixture is mounted.
+Default mounting types are available in the list.
 To specify a mounting that is not included in the list, select Custom and enter the value in the field below.

 Arm Length: The length of the arm of the fixture.
 In photometric calculations, the light source is moved this distance from the insertion point of the light fixture block.
 See the section for more information on specifying this elevation.

-Exempt from Energy Calculations: Whether or not this type of light fixture is exempt from being counted in energy calculations.
+Exempt: Whether this type of light fixture is exempt from being counted in energy calculations.
+Light fixtures that have this box checked will not be exported to COMCheck.
 This will vary by state, but often emergency or exit lights are exempt.
-This setting can be overriden on an individual light fixture basis on the drawing if necessary.
+This setting can be overridden on an individual light fixture basis on the drawing if necessary.
 See the section for more information.

 Model 1, Model 2, Model 3: A description of the model for the light fixture.
 In the light fixture schedule, the three models can be shown in a single column or in three separate columns.
 See the section for more information.